Joselyne123/Password-Locker/README.md

  # Description
  Password Locker is a terminal run python application that allows users to store details i.e. usernames and passwords of their various accounts.
  # User Stories
- .To create an account and log in and password

- .As a user, I want to have the option of putting in a password that I want to use for the new credential account.
-For example, when creating my Instagram credential account, I want to have an option of putting in the password I want to use instead of having the application generate a password for me.
+ .
+As a user, I want to create a password locker account with my details, a login username and password.

  # SetUp / Installation Requirements
  Prerequisites